 JMIPC – RNCM James Mottram International Piano Competition

-The sixth RNCM James Mottram International Piano Competition (JMIPC) will take place at the RNCM, Manchester, UK from Monday 26 November – Saturday 1 December 2018.
+The seventh RNCM James Mottram International Piano Competition (JMIPC) will take place at the RNCM, Manchester, UK from Monday 23 November – Saturday 28 November 2020.

 This major biennial event offers an all-round learning experience for young pianists under 30 from all over the world.
-We are delighted to be joined by the Royal Liverpool Philharmonic Orchestra, and conductor Robert Spano, who will accompany the soloists in the competition final in the RNCM Concert Hall – which will be recorded for broadcast on Classic FM.
+We are delighted to be joined by the Royal Liverpool Philharmonic Orchestra, who will accompany the soloists in the competition final in the RNCM Concert Hall.

 There is a substantial prize fund including a first prize of £10,000, and the chance to gain a scholarship to study at the Royal Northern College of Music – home to a leading piano department.
 Travel bursaries are available to shortlisted participants who live outside of Europe.

 All participants will receive invaluable learning opportunities: those who do not progress to the next stage of the competition will be given the opportunity to take part in a public masterclass given by a jury member during their time in Manchester.